Toihoukura! Toihoutangata! Toihoukura!

 - Te Hono ki Toi (Poutiriao) | Master of Professional Creative Practice

-This programme is a one year, 120 credit diploma that can be studied on either a full or part-time basis.
-It is taught by some of New Zealand’s premier Māori artists and is well supported by New Zealand’s Māori arts sector, Māori communities and a range of leading Māori art specialists across the nation.
+Te Pitau a Manaia | NZ Diploma in Ngā Toi (Level 5) is a one year, 120 credit course.
+It is taught by some if Aotearoa New Zealand’s premier Māori artists and is well supported by Aotearoa New Zealand’s Māori art sector, communities and a range of leading Māori art specialist across the nation.

-You will develop your creativity through focusing on art practice underpinned by traditional research methods.
-As studies are primarily based at Toihoukura in Gisborne, academic research is informed by te reo Māori me ona tikanga o Te Tairāwhiti.
+You will develop your creativity through focusing on art practice enforced by traditional research methods.
+Learners at Toihoukura come from all corners of the world, however studies are primarily informed by te reo Maori me ngā tikanga o Te Tairāwhiti.

-- Realise their full potential intellectually and creatively
+- Realise their full potential intellectually and creatively.

-- Affirm the importance of te reo, tikanga, kawa and mōteatea as the basis of Māori artistic expression
+- Affirm the importance of te reo, tikanga, kawa and mōteatea as the basis of Māori artistic expression.

-- Are effective and confident art professionals
+- Are effective and confident art professionals.

-- Can contribute to the restoration, conservation and development of art and design skills and practices unique to hapū, iwi and waka
+- Can contribute to the restoration, conservation and development of art and design skills and practices unique to hapū, iwi and waka.

-- Are confident and competent in all aspects of Māori culture relevant to Māori art and design
+- Are confident and competent in all aspects of Māori culture relevant to Māori art and design.

-- Are confident to contribute to projects locally, nationally and internationally
+- Are confident to contribute to projects locally, nationally and internationally.

 There is one entry date per year:

-Entry with Credit
+Entry with credit

-Academic Learning Services is here to assist you on your journey towards the successful completion of your studies at EIT.
+Academic Learning Services is here to assist you on your journey towards the successful completion of your studies at EIT | Te Pūkenga.
 Our aim is for you to become confident, competent and independent learners.